-If you believed that sweet potatoes came in just a single rose red color with pale orange flesh underneath, you are wrong.
-A member of the morning glory family, this dicot tuber has 16 recognized varieties with each having a different hue.
+If you believe that sweet potatoes come in just a single rose-red color with pale orange flesh underneath, you are wrong.
+A member of the morning glory family, this dicot tuber has 16 recognized varieties, each with a different hue.

-In fact, these two types have gained tremendous popularity in the farmers’ markets since the past few decades.
-In addition to adding a brilliant brightness to your garden, they bring an enhanced antioxidant value to the table.
+In fact, these two types have gained tremendous popularity in farmers’ markets in the past few decades.
+In addition to adding brilliant brightness to your garden, they bring an enhanced antioxidant value to the table.

 12. Swiss Chard

-Experts believe that radishes originally produced were black, then they were bred to be white, and by the 1700s, red varieties with magenta-pink cores had become popular.
+Experts believe that radishes originally produced were black, then bred to be white, and by the 1700s, red varieties with magenta-pink cores had become popular.
 If you’re looking for a vegetable that is quick and easy to grow, radish is your answer!

-Sure, you will find only the seeds of white and bicolor types more easily, but a little more effort can help you avail the sweet red corn that is ideal for home gardening.
+Sure, you will find only the seeds of white and bicolor types more easily, but a little more effort can help you avail the sweet red corn ideal for home gardening.

 Then again, the white type has less nutrition than its green or purple counterpart.
-But the good news is that purple hue of asparagus is purely cosmetic as the flesh underneath remains white or green.
+But the good news is that the purple hue of asparagus is purely cosmetic, as the flesh underneath remains white or green.

-The crazy blue-colored pumpkins may look ethereal and other-worldly, but they are +100% real and add a nice splash of brightness to your garden just like flowers.
+The crazy blue-colored pumpkins may look ethereal and other-worldly, but they are 100% real and add a nice splash of brightness to your garden, just like flowers.